Documentation

 <p><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0; margin: .5rem auto" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.</a> See <a href="https://core.cs.ksu.edu/license">License & Attribution</a> for details.</p>

-By default, the site will now create a printable version of all pages.
-To remove a page or group of pages from the printed view (such as announcements or assignments pages), add noprint = true (TOML) or noprint: true (YAML) to the front matter of a page or chapter.
+(YAML) to the front matter of a page or chapter.
 Any pages beneath that page in the tree will not be included in the print view.
 By default, all hidden pages will also not be included (but they also won’t be visible in the sidebar menu).

-The template no longer includes code for the section: true front matter option - it should be switched to chapter: true to get the chapter header formatting, otherwise it can be removed entirely.
+to get the chapter header formatting, otherwise it can be removed entirely.

-The date option is no longer used.
+option is no longer used.
 It can be deleted or ignored.

 See the Hugo Theme Relearn Documentation or Hugo Documentation for more on how to use the front matter of each page.